elves/elvish/website/ref/edit.md

 set edit:insert:binding[Alt-x] = { echo 'output from a bound function!' }
 ```

-and press <span class="key">Alt-x</span> in insert mode.
-It allows you to put
+and press <kbd>Alt-x</kbd> in insert mode.
+It allows you to put debugging
-debugging outputs in bound functions without messing up the terminal.
+outputs in bound functions without messing up the terminal.

 Internally, this is implemented by connecting their output to a pipe.
 This does
 the correct thing in most cases, but if you are sure you want to do something to
 the terminal, redirect the output to `/dev/tty`.
 Since this will break Elvish's
 internal tracking of the terminal state, you should also do a full redraw with
 `edit:redraw &full=$true`.
-For instance, the following binds
+For instance, the following binds <kbd>Ctrl-L</kbd>
-<span class="key">Ctrl-L</span> to clearing the terminal:
+to clearing the terminal:

 ```elvish
 set edit:insert:binding[Ctrl-L] = { clear > /dev/tty; edit:redraw &full=$true }